Medicines - Be Safe, Be Confident Seminar

 Need for Program

-Nurses need access to formal education that practically explains how they relate to evidenced-based knowledge of medication safety that is aligned with the NSQHS Standards to their everyday practice.
-This seminar provides a safe and interactive environment to openly discuss medication safety.
+Nurses need access to formal education that explains how to incorporate evidence-based knowledge of medication safety into their everyday practice.
+To facilitate this link, this seminar provides a secure and interactive environment in which there will be discussion of the many and varied aspects of medication safety.

 Purpose of Program

-The purpose of this program is to offer an opportunity for all nurses to familiarise themselves with current best practice in regard to the safe handling of medicines.
+The purpose of this program is to offer an opportunity for all nurses to familiarise themselves with the Standards and current best practice in relation to the safe handling of medicines.
+They will also be given considerable opportunities to deal with case scenarios highlighting the major ways in which errors can occur, and how best to deal with them.

 Your Learning Outcomes